Last Updated on

 I like that they all nest inside of each other, so when they’re not in use they don’t take up a lot of space in our cabinets.
 We don’t have a huge kitchen, so anything that saves space is appreciated.

-I also appreciate that they're affordable.
-A set of three containers is currently on sale for $17.95 on Amazon.com!
-Pick up a set to make your child's lunch (or yours) more eco-friendly.
+I also appreciate that they’re affordable.
+Pick up a set to make your child’s lunch (or yours) more eco-friendly.

 I received one or more of the products mentioned above for free using Tomoson.com.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.